stirlinglaura/stirlinglaura.io/README.md

 ### Hi there 👋👋👩‍💻 my name is Laura
 - 🌱 I’m currently learning **Fullstack at Codecademy**

-- 👯 I’m looking to collaborate on great projects! 🚀😊
+- 👯 I’m looking to collaborate on great projects! 🚀😊 #

 ⚡ Fun fact: The name of my cat is "Bit" 🐈

+#html #css #javascript

+I am currently learning python..
 <!--
 **lauraqbit/lauraqbit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.